Divorce Lawyers in Clearwater, FL

 CHILD CUSTODY IS NOW PARENTING PLANS AND TIME SHARING

 Florida has done away with the concepts of “custody” and “primary residential care.”

 The focus these days in on the best interest of the children and the Court has a great many factors it must consider in determining what is in the best interest of the children.
-Most important of these factors is which parent will do the most to insure that the other parent has a good relationship with the children.
-Other factors involve the historical primary care giver, the stability of the parties, their economic circumstances and how they are going to be able to handle their child rearing responsibilities post-divorce.
+The most important of these factors is which parent will do the most to ensure that the other parent has a good relationship with the children.
+Other factors involve the historical primary caregiver, the stability of the parties, their economic circumstances and how they are going to be able to handle their child-rearing responsibilities post-divorce.

-During your case we will develop our proposed Parenting Plan, which is the document that describes how the parties are going to co-parent the children after their divorce is over.
-The primary component to the Parenting Plan is the Time-Sharing schedule, which determines when the children will be with each parent.
-The Time-Sharing schedule addresses the school year schedule, the summer schedule and the holiday’s schedule.
-Obviously, this schedule it vitally important to both parents.
-We work with our clients to develop a strategy to convince the Court that our client should have the time-sharing schedule that they seek.
+During your case, we will develop our proposed Parenting Plan, which is the document that describes how the parties are going to co-parent the children after their divorce is over.
+The primary component of the Parenting Plan is the Time-Sharing schedule, which determines when the children will be with each parent.
+The Time-Sharing schedule addresses the school year schedule, the summer schedule, and the holiday schedule.
+Obviously, this schedule is vitally important to both parents.
+We work with our clients to develop a strategy to convince the Court that our clients should have the time-sharing schedule that they seek.

 Prior to any settlement negotiations, we make sure our client is aware of all of the options available in a Parenting Plan and Time-Sharing schedule so that they can make informed decisions about the Parenting Plan they are attempting to negotiate.